React JS Architecture: Step-by-Step Guide | Updated 2025

 Component-Based Architecture

 One of the foundational concepts of React is its component-based architecture.
 In React, the UI is divided into independent, reusable pieces called components.
 These components are either class-based or function-based and can manage their own state.
 Components can be nested within each other, allowing for a hierarchical tree structure.
+To build and maintain such dynamic interfaces effectively, exploring Skills Needed for Full Stack Developers reveals how proficiency in frontend frameworks, state management, and component architecture is essential alongside backend integration, database handling, and deployment workflows that complete the full development cycle.
 This modular approach promotes code reusability, easier maintenance, and improved testability.
 A typical React component includes:

 • Render logic: Describes what the UI looks like.